valhuber/ApiLogicServer/api_logic_server_cli/docs/Internals.md

 &nbsp;

-## Test and Release
+## Build and Test

-As of version 6.02.20, test automation ([located here](https://github.com/valhuber/ApiLogicServer/tree/main/tests/api_logic_server_test)) replaces a series of manually executed scripts ([located here](https://github.com/valhuber/ApiLogicServer/tree/main/tests/creation_tests)).
+As of version 6.02.20, test automation ([located here](https://github.com/valhuber/ApiLogicServer/tree/main/tests/build_and_test)) replaces a series of manually executed scripts ([located here](https://github.com/valhuber/ApiLogicServer/tree/main/tests/creation_tests)).
 These have been verified on Mac, Linux (Ubuntu) and Windows.

-The automated test (use the launch configuration `REBUILD AND TEST`) performs a number of steps.
+The automated test (use the launch configuration `BUILD AND TEST`) performs a number of steps.
 You can configure the test to run some or all of these by editing the ``env_xxx.py` files shown here:

 <figure><img src="https://github.com/valhuber/apilogicserver/wiki/images/internals/test-env-files.png?raw=true"></figure>